 I returned home, unloaded the car, and told Kyle I needed to go back, get one more thing.
 I paid for the purple beast and finagled it around the carseats, barely closing the trunk.

 See, I wanted it for only reason: it’s huge.

-I remembered a post from my friend Meredith almost two years ago, when she bought a Craiglist painting and immediately had buyer’s remorse.
+I remembered a post from my friend Meredith ages ago, when she bought a Craiglist painting and immediately had buyer’s remorse.
 But she rectified it by having her daughter paint on top, and it looked amazing.
-Because it’s huge.
+Because it’s huge:

 Photo from Like Merchant Ships

 So I bought the 1983 hotel painting because of its size—canvases that size are really, really expensive.
 Definitely more than $15.
 Plus, this one had a nice frame.

 I first painted a layer of basic latex primer.

 This is also when I realized the painting was 3D.

 Then I painted several coats of acrylic paint, just to give it a blank slate.
 I chose Robin’s Egg Blue from Craft Smart that I bought at Michael’s.
 Less than $1.